sosinc/sosinc.github.io/content/blog/solving-redux-boilerplate-with-react-hooks.md

 author: Charanjit Singh
 ---

-With rise of GraphQL, we often have to work with React Apollo.
+With rise of GraphQL, I often have to work with React Apollo.
 I personally don't like apollo for reasons I'll refrain from discussing in this post.
 But I absolutely loved its `useQuery` and `useMutation` react-hooks.

-When building [SoS App](https://github.com/sosinc/sos-app/), we chose Redux for state management because:
+When building [SoS App](https://github.com/sosinc/sos-app/), I chose Redux for state management because:

 1. It gives a greater degree of control and predictability over global state
 2. Its [debugging tools](https://addons.mozilla.org/en-US/firefox/addon/reduxdevtools/) are very helpful